Anthony Hopkins has a hand in a horror…

 Corky introduces her to Fats, and despite his dummy’s “personality” – which is so strikingly opposite to Corkys – she warms to them both.
 Corky and Peggy bond, share their life stories with Corky telling her he left his successful stage career as he was afraid of success.

-He tells her of how he loved her at school and still does, she’s now sad he never acted on it.
+He tells her of how he loved her at school and still does, she’s now sad that he never acted on it.
 There’s cautious romantic chemistry between them despite their immediate rapport and attraction.
 Corky tentatively shares a magic trick with her that he was taught by Merlin, and fails.

 You feel his frustration at failing, as he sweats and appears annoyed with himself.
 Corky tells how Merlin had successfully carried this out with his wife, the love of his life.
 After he repeats his trick with Peggy, he finds a card she chose in a deck of cards.

 The two lonely people connect with each other.
 They kiss and make love, then commence an affair.
 He asks her to leave Duke… she says she will think about it.
 However, it’s clear that Fats isn’t happy about this romance and Corky appears to hear his dummy’s angry voice.

 The dummy is quite jealous of Corky and Peg’s burgeoning relationship.
 He brings Corky’s mood down, ridicules him and is derogatory towards Peggy.
-This seen in contrast to Corky’s sweet and hopeful feelings for his future with Peggy.
+This is seen in contrast to Corky’s sweet and hopeful feelings for his future with Peggy.

 Ben (the agent) tracks Corky down and arrives at the resort in his Rolls Royce car.
 He detects his client has lost control, hearing Corky’s voice and his dummy’s voices shout and argue with each other.
 Ben insists that Corky returns to Manhattan to get support for his poor mental health, which has deteriorated.